 I normally buy a few extra lunch boxes right after the back to school seasons.
-You can also find some great bento lunch organizers on-sale during that time too.
+You can also find some great reusable snack bags like these.
 Stock up so that you’ll be prepared for your next road trip!

 Happy Toddlers Equal Happy Road Trips

-Choosing the right snack for a family on-the-go is never easy, but hopefully these ideas will help on your next journey.
+Choosing the right toddler snacks for a family on-the-go is never easy, but hopefully, these ideas will help on your next journey.
 One of the best ways to keep the kids excited about the snack selection is to keep them hidden and only pull out a few at a time.
-My kids know that a new state line means a new snacks!
+My kids know that a new state line means new snacks!